Fujianese organized crime: 21st century

 Wang Zhimin, then-director of Hong Kong Liaison Office from Fujian.

 On 20 July 2019, during the 2019–20 Hong Kong protests, the radical pro-Beijing group "Grand Alliance for Safeguarding Hong Kong" (守護香港大聯盟) organised an assembly in support of the police, in which Shek Kang-chuen, founder of Hong Kong Economic Times, advocated violent attacks on anti-government protestors.
 The day after, scores of anti-government protestors were attacked in Yuen Long.
 A similar assault on protestors occurred in North Point on 11 August, in which some assailants identified themselves as Chinese or Fujianese.
 On 17 August, Grand Alliance supporters, including Fujian gang members, gathered again to show their support to authorities.

 Following the violent assaults on protestors, Chinese state-run enterprises and businesses run by Fujianese were targeted.
 Among those was Best Mart 360, whose founder's links to Fujianese community associations led to vandalism, arson attacks, and looting of the company's approximately 360 branches.
 In September and October of the same year, Best Mart 360 denied any relationship with "Fujian gangs".
 Following the violent incidents, pro-Beijing sources praised the Fujianese in Hong Kong for demonstrating "patriotism", while state media People's Daily and Global Times called for "patriots who love Hong Kong" to take to the streets and "prepare to battle".

 The director of the Hong Kong Liaison Office Wang Zhimin, a former member of the People's Liberation Army from Xianyou, Fujian, was suggested to have deep ties with Fujian gangs.
 On 4 January 2020, Wang was recalled by the State Council of the People's Republic of China and replaced by Luo Huining.

 In popular culture

-The main antagonists of the 1999 film, The Corruptor are a powerful and violent gang called "The Fukienese Dragons", which is very similar with the real Fujian gang, both in criminal methods and activities, as well as in the violence and origin of the gang (which as its name gives, are originally from Fujian, China).
+The main antagonists of the 1999 film, The Corruptor are a powerful and violent gang called "The Fukienese Dragons", which is very similar to the real Fujian gang, both in criminal methods and activities, as well as in the violence and origin of the gang (which as its name gives, are originally from Fujian, China).
 In the film, this gang, led by violent and volatile gangster Bobby Vu (played by Byron Mann), fights a bloody war for control of Chinatown with a powerful tong, the Tung Fung Benevolent Association (in this case led by Benny 'Uncle Benny' Wong, played by Kim Chan), which is also involved in criminal activities and is the most powerful gang in Chinatown.